 Women are also less often portrayed in professional and public contexts compared to men.
 Only around 21 percent of all visible representatives of organizations and 23 percent of all experts are female in media coverage.

 Women are particularly underrepresented among executives who speak in their management function.
 When reporting on private matters, on the other hand, the difference between women and men is smaller.
 Here, the proportion of women is 33 percent.

 The proportion of women varies greatly between the media titles.
 The highest proportions of women are found in Die Weekly newspaper WoZ (29%), Rts.ch (27%) and Blick.ch (26%).
 In the Neue Zürcher Zeitung NZZ (19%), Watson.ch (20%) and The Covenant (20%), women are the least present.
 These figures are also linked to the topics.
 Those media that report more on sports and business have a lower proportion of women.

-In general, the presence of women is twice as high in editorial reporting than in media contributions based on agency reports.
-The study authors assume that the choice of sources or the thematisation of actors can be controlled more easily with own articles than with the processing of agency reports.
+In general, the presence of women is twice as high in editorial reporting than in media articles based on agency reports.
+The study authors suspect that the choice of sources or the thematization of actors can be controlled more readily in own articles than in the processing of agency reports.

 Strengthening journalistic research

-"The strong underrepresentation of women in Swiss media is a result of existing social structures and journalistic routines," study director Lisa Schwaiger of fög was quoted as saying.
+"The strong underrepresentation of women in Swiss media is a result of existing social structures and journalistic routines," study director Lisa Schwaiger of fög is quoted as saying.

 According to Schwaiger, the media are called upon to ensure more balanced reporting in the future, to increasingly allow women to have their say as experts, spokespersons and leaders, and thus to contribute to a reduction in social inequalities.
-This requires, above all, a strengthening of journalistic research and corresponding resources.
+Above all, this requires strengthening journalistic research and the corresponding resources.